patxu/ClimbAR/README.md

 The Unity scene so far!
 It displays a circle around each climbing hold, given by the OpenCV classifier.
 Read about our Unity architecture to get an idea of how we use OpenCV in Unity.

 <img src="readme_imgs/overlay2.jpg" width=400x>

-<caption>This is what the Kinect "sees".
-We take this, run some transformations, and then display it on the actual wall/person via a projector.</caption>
+*This is what our game looks like from the perspective of the Kinect.
+We take this, run some transformations, and then display it on the actual wall/person via a projector.*

 ## Architecture
 - Unity – connecting OpenCV and Kinect